followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/5 Series Types/CommonPolarChartSeries/label/customizeText.md

 <!--typeFunctionParamName1-->pointInfo<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-Defines the point value to be displayed in a label.
+Information on the series point.
 <!--/typeFunctionParamDescription1-->

 <!--typeFunctionReturnType-->string<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-The text to be displayed in a label.
+The text for the label to display.
 <!--/typeFunctionReturnDescription-->